timurrrr/spherical-car-racing/README.md

 requires some "driving techniques" that are typically believed to be needed only for much more complex 3D effects...

+## Race 04

+This takes the idea of Race 03 and takes a few more steps in the direction of real autox courses.

+Open [`race_04.py`](race_04.py) and read the comment at the start of the file for rules and tips on how to proceed.
 ---

 Have fun!